What you

 WITH VORANIGO DETERMINED?

 Treatment with VORANIGO does not follow a predetermined number of months.
 VORANIGO can be taken as long as the disease does not progress or as long as the patient can tolerate the medication.
-Most people taking VORANIGO in the INDIGO clinical trial were on the treatment for over 1 year.
+Over half of people taking VORANIGO in the INDIGO clinical trial were on the treatment for over 1 year.

 VORANIGO WAS